Fulfill your dreams of higher education

 About the application process

 We use a common application process using the Johnson County Community Foundation (Indiana) form.
 This form will be completed once by applicants and will provide general information for each supplemental scholarship application for which the student chooses to apply.
 Each scholarship will have specific pages where any additional required items can be found.
-There are a few scholarships that have a unique application and you must apply for them through a separate link.
-Once these applications are available, the links will be active below:
+There are a few scholarships that have a unique application, and you must apply for them through a separate link.
+These unique application links, and the common application link, are available below:

-The 2016 Scholarship Guide is a 32-page pdf document (7.9 MB file).
+The 2017 Scholarship Guide is a 32-page pdf document (3.2 MB file).
 You may request a hard copy of this document by contacting JCCF.
-The 2017 Scholarship Guide will be available by November 2016.

 College costs are overwhelming.
 Even if you or your parents have saved for years, the expenses of tuition and books sometimes stand in your way of achieving your goal of a college degree.